Leprosy is a slow but potentially devastating disease caused by the microbe Mycobacterium leprae (M. leprae).

 Leprosy, which is otherwise referred to as Hansen's disease (HD), can be further classified as either paucibacillary (PB), multibacillary (MB) pure neuritic, or indeterminate leprosy.
 Although leprosy is not a life-threatening disease, it can have a significant impact on the physical, social, and psychological health of affected individuals.

 Image Credit: Kateryna Kon | Shutterstock

 Mycobacterium leprae: The causative organism

-M. leprae is a fastidious organism, meaning e in vitro culturing is very difficult.
+M. leprae is a fastidious organism, meaning that the in vitro culturing of this organism is very difficult.
 In fact, it was not until the late 1980’s that researchers were able to develop a suitable culture medium within which M. leprae would grow.
 A scarcity of available research tools, combined with the lengthy incubation period of M. leprae, resulted in considerable delays in determining the risk factors for leprosy.

 While leprosy is a highly contagious disease, its clinical prevalence is relatively low in most populations.
 This immunity is attributed to the fact that approximately 90% of human beings infected with M. leprae are capable of generating a protective immune response to the bacillus.

 Despite this figure, M. leprae is still being transmitted to human beings in at least 122 countries around the world.
 With more than 200,000 new leprosy cases emerging each year, 25,000 of which involve infections in children, there remains an urgent need for greater diagnostic and treatment efforts to be made in marginalized affected communities.